"ScatSpotter" -- A Dog Poop Detection Dataset: Dataset

-As of 2024-07-03, the primary dataset consists of 6,648 images and 4,386 annotations, spanning 3.5 years.
-The data was captured at a relatively uniform rate over this period, primarily in parks and sidewalks within a small city.
+The data was captured at a regular rate over 4.3 years, primarily in parks and sidewalks within a small city.
 Weather conditions varied across snowy, sunny, rainy, and foggy.
 A visual representation of the distribution of seasons, time-of-day, daylight, and capture rate is provided in \Cref{fig:TimeOfDayDistribution}.

-The dataset images are available in full resolution, without any resampling or resizing.
-Almost all images were taken using the same phone-camera, with a consistent width/height ratio of 4,032 $\times$ 3,024 (although some may be rotated based on EXIF data).
-Six images have a slightly different resolution of 4,008 $\times$ 5,344, and one has a resolution of 7,680 $\times$ 1,024.
+The dataset is available in full resolution.
+Almost all images were taken using the same phone-camera, with a consistent size of 4,032 $\times$ 3,024 (up to EXIF rotation).
 The images are stored as 8-bit JPEGs with RGB channels, and most include overviews (i.e., image pyramids), allowing for fast loading of downscaled versions.

-Due to the ``B/A/N'' protocol, approximately one-third of the dataset contains annotations, as the other two-thirds of images were taken after removing the object of interest from the scene.
+Due to the BAN protocol, about one-third of the images contain annotations, the rest were taken after the object(s) were removed.
 Consequently, most images have no annotations.
-The next most frequent number of annotations is one, but images can contain multiple annotations due to several reasons: 1) A single poop may break into multiple disjoint parts (although the exact criteria for this can be ambiguous).
-2) Two dogs may have pooped nearby each other.
-3) One or more dogs may have pooped in the same area over a period of time (in some cases, it can be challenging to determine if it is poop or dirt).
-The number of annotations per image is illustrated in \Cref{fig:AnnotsPerImage}.
+When present, annotations are typically singular, but multiple are common due to: 1) fragmented droppings, 2) dogs pooping together, 3) repeated poops in the same area over time (sometimes hard to distinguish from dirt).
+The number of annotations per image is given in \Cref{fig:AnnotsPerImage}.